ethbmc/ethbmc/README.md

 - Rust nightly (tested with version 1.44.0)
 - [go-ethereum](https://github.com/ethereum/go-ethereum) stand alone evm; make sure it is in your PATH (tested with version 1.8.27)
 - We offer support for three different smt solvers (tested with yices2 version 2.6.1.
-Note we recommend Yices2; see Section 6.5 in the paper.):
+Note we recommend Yices2; see Section 6.5 in the paper):
 	- [Z3](https://github.com/Z3Prover/z3)
 	- [Yices2](https://github.com/SRI-CSL/yices2)
 	- [Boolector](https://github.com/Boolector/boolector)

-When using the webservice version (see esvm/bin):
+When using the webservice-version (see esvm/bin):
 - Configuration is done using a [Rocket.toml](https://rocket.rs/v0.4/guide/configuration/#rockettoml)
 - When using the Service with timeouts the service expects a ethbmc binary in the PATH